naiemg/Course-Vacancy-Notification-System/README.md

 ## What's Next
 * Attempt to run this system on a Raspberry Pi and not on my PC
-* Furthur enhance algorithm to decrease runtime
+* Further enhance algorithm to decrease runtime
 * Create a more streamlined way of selecting courses related to a certain major, time-period, etc.